-- 200. On 26 July, an Assessment and Evaluation Commission for Blue Nile States was created by presidential decree (7/07).
-On 12 February 2008, President Al Bashir appointed Abdel Rahim Mohamed Ali and Eisa Zayed as co-chairs of the Commission (02/08). - 201.
+- 270. On 1 July 2007, President Al-Bashir issued a decree appointing Malik Aggar (SPLM) as Governor of Blue Nile State, replacing Abdulrahman Mohamed Abumedian (NCP).
+The rotation should have taken place in February 2007: Aggar's predecessor had been appointed in August 2005 and the CPA stipulates that control of the governorships of Blue Nile State should have switched between the NCP and the SPLM after the initial appointee had served 18 months.
+Ahmed Kremano (NCP) was appointed Deputy Governor in place of Zayed Issa Zayed (SPLM).
+Both Aggar and Kremano were sworn in at a ceremony on 3 July.
+(7/07) - 271.
+On 26 July, an Assessment and Evaluation Commission for Blue Nile States was created by presidential decree (7/07).
+On 12 February 2008, President Al Bashir appointed Abdel Rahim Mohamed Ali and Eisa Zayed as co-chairs of the Commission (02/08). - 272.
 On 21 April 2008, the head of the Blue Nile Assessment and Evaluation Commission, Abdel Rahim Osman, informed local media that the Commission has completed a tour round the State to assess NCP-SPLM efforts to implement the CPA in Blue Nile State.
 He confirmed consensus among the two parties on the importance to implement the agreement and said that emerging political or executive differences did not impact the implementation process.
-(04/08) - 202.
+(04/08) - 273.
 On 24 September 2009, a reshuffle of NCP ministers in the government of BNS took place.
 Three ministers lost their portfolio while three were given cabinet post.
 The newly-appointed ministers are Omda Obaid Mohamed Suliaman Abushotal (Culture, Youth & Sports); Fidail Abdelrahman Ogail (Local Government); and Al Agib Abbas Zarroug (Education).
 In addition, three advisors were also appointed.
-(09/09) - 203.
+(09/09) - 274.
 A delegation of the Three Areas Working Group of the Assessment and Evaluation Commission (AEC) visited Ed-Damazin and Kurmuk in Blue Nile State on 14-15 October 2009 to assess the status of CPA implementation in the State.
 The delegation composed of international community representatives (US, UK, Norway, Netherlands, Kenya, IGAD, EU, and AU) and the two CPA partners.
-(10/09)
+(10/09) - 275.
+In April 2010, Malik Aggar was elected as the Governor of the Blue Nile State.
+Members of the State Legislature were also elected in the same month.
+(05/10) - 276.
+On 18 September, in Blue Nile State (BNS), the Popular Consultation Parliamentary Commission (PCPC) was established with the passage of the Popular Consultation Act by the State Assembly.
+The Commission is led by MP Sirag Hassan Attaelmanan (NCP) as the Commission Chairperson and Musa Kenji (SPLM) as the Secretary.
+It has 21 members (13 NCP and 8 SPLM) as stated in the Act.
+(09/10) - 277.
+On 20 October, the PCPC launched a civic education campaign on popular consultations in Ed-Damazin.
+This state-wide awareness programme is funded by the USAID and implemented by civil society organizations.
+The campaign is scheduled to end on 20 November, followed by the consultation process in 87 centres (three in each geographical constituency) across the state.
+(10/10) - 278.
+On 14 January 2011, the PCPC started public hearings in 116 centers in six localities of Blue Nile State.
+(01/11)